j1rie/IRMP_STM32/README.md

 Press the button on the remote, type the name of the button into the Key text box and press "append" - repeat for all the buttons.

 You can now test the keymap: After pressing the button on the remote, the red cursor should be in the corresponding line.
-When you are finished, press "save" to save the keymap.
+When you are done, press "save" to save the keymap.

 ## Learning wakeup
 If the first wakeup is empty, the first IR data received will be stored in the wakeup.